machine mastery

 Diagram showing OPV valve location inside Breville machine

-1. Unplug and let machine cool completely
+1. Unplug everything and let it cool completely (give it a few hours)

-2. Remove outer casing (screws on bottom/back)
+2. Remove the outer casing (usually screws on bottom and back)

-4. Turn adjustment screw to reduce pressure
+4. Turn the adjustment screw to bring pressure down

-5. Reassemble and test with blind basket
+5. Put it back together and test with the blind basket

 Prevention Tips